ibexa/documentation-developer/docs/api/field_type_form_and_template.md

 It can implement two interfaces:

-- `EzSystems\RepositoryForms\FieldType\FieldValueFormMapperInterface` to provide editing support
+- `EzSystems\EzPlatformContentForms\FieldType\FieldValueFormMapperInterface` to provide editing support
 - `EzSystems\EzPlatformAdminUi\FieldType\FieldDefinitionFormMapperInterface` to provide Field Type definition editing support, when you require non-standard settings